 Chicken Stir Fry

-Skip the take out, this Chicken Stir Fry is the real deal.
-Packed with fresh sautéed veggies, flavorful chicken, and an addictive savory sauce all ready in 30 minutes or less!
+Skip the takeout—this Chicken Stir Fry is loaded with fresh veggies, tender chicken, and a crave-worthy savory sauce, all ready in 30 minutes!

 Ingredients